bnaucler/gambot/README.md

 # GAMBOT
-Chess tournament arena manager cobbled together for use at the local chess club.
+Arena tournament manager cobbled together for use at the local chess club.

 ## Created by
 Björn W Nauclér (mail@bnaucler.se)